Fernanda Lavera

-Fernanda Lavera is a neo-expressionist artist from Buenos Aires, Argentina.
-Lavera's artistic style was influenced by the street art scene and the Buenos Aires art community.
-Her art came to an international audience after being spotted by music producer and art collector Clive Davis, who came across Lavera's art during an exhibition that took place at the Palacio Duhau in Buenos Aires.
+Fernanda Lavera (born 1975, Buenos Aires, Argentina) is a neo-expressionist and figurative artist.
+Her work has been influenced by the street art scene and the Buenos Aires art community.
+Lavera gained international attention after music producer and art collector Clive Davis discovered her paintings during an exhibition at the Palacio Duhau in Buenos Aires.

 Influences/Styles

-Lavera states that she was influenced by Antonio Berni, an Argentinian Artist from the 1960s, who experimented with neo-figuration to speak about pressing social matters of the time.
+Lavera states that she was influenced by Antonio Berni, an Argentinian artist from the 1960s, who experimented with neo-figuration to speak about pressing social matters of the time.

 Lavera credits a family acquaintance with introducing her to art, providing her with brushes, canvases, and encouragement at a time that was important for her artistic development.
 Lavera has also spoken about being inspired by CoBra, a group of German artists who created neo-expressionist art after the fall of the Berlin wall.
 Lavera also stated that she takes inspiration from Basquiat, Picasso, and Paul Gauguin.
 Speaking about the inspiration of Basquiat, Lavera commented "The directness and primitivism of Basquiat echoes in me, as I tell histories of my beloved city with graffiti that speaks in a narrative context.”